Derrick Henry Player Prop Bets for NFL Week 7 | Tennessee vs. Kansas City 10/24/2021

 Matchup vs. Kansas City

-- Against the Chiefs, Henry's 117.8 rushing yards per game over his four career matchups are 6.7 fewer than his over/under in Sunday's game.
+- Henry has averaged 117.8 rushing yards per game in his four career matchups against the Chiefs, 6.7 fewer yards than his over/under in Sunday's game.

-- Henry has had a rushing touchdown in every matchup versus the Chiefs, and had multiple TDs in two of those games.
+- Henry, in four matchups against the Chiefs, has run for a TD every time, including multiple scores in two games.

-- The Chiefs have the NFL's 27th-ranked defense against the run, surrendering 133.2 yards per game.
+- Henry will go up against a Chiefs squad that allows 133.2 rushing yards per game and is the NFL's 27th-ranked rush defense.

-- This season the Chiefs have conceded nine rushing TDs.
-They are ranked 30th in the NFL in that category.
+- This season the Chiefs are ranked 30th in the league in rushing touchdowns allowed (nine).

 Recent Performances

-- In last week's matchup against the Bills, Henry carried the ball 20 times for 143 yards (7.2 yards per carry) and scored three touchdowns.
+- Henry put together a 143-yard rushing performance in last week's matchup with the Bills, carrying the ball 20 times (averaging 7.2 yards per carry) while scoring three touchdowns.

 Henry's Tennessee Teammates